oskarfernlund/niteshade/README.rst

 |

-**niteshade** is a Python library for simulating data poisoning attack and defence strategies against online machine learning systems.
-The library is written in Python 3.10 and is heavily integrated with PyTorch.
+**niteshade** (/ˈnaɪt.ʃeɪd/) is a Python library for simulating data poisoning attack and defence strategies against online machine learning systems.
+The library is written in Python 3.10 and offers a *simple* and *intuitive* API which is heavily integrated with PyTorch's machine learning framework.

 For further details about the project, including background information, example usage and detailed API documentation, visit https://oskarfernlund.github.io/niteshade/.

-**Note**: This project is under active development and may be unstable!

 Installation
 ------------

+niteshade requires Python 3.8 or higher.

 niteshade binaries may be installed from PyPI using ``pip`` https://pypi.org/project/niteshade/.